Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Reproducibility Statement

 \section{Reproducibility Statement}

 We take several steps to ensure the reproducibility of our work.
 First, we document all theoretical assumptions required by our framework and provide complete proofs in Appendix \ref{app:theory}.
 Second, we provide thorough documentation of our experiment design, hyperparameters, and datasets required to reproduce our empirical results in Appendix \ref{appendix:experiment_details}.
-Finally, we provide code necessary to reproduce our analysis in the supplementary material.
-We plan to release all code and datasets in our Persona Simulation Framework along with the paper so that the broader community can build upon our framework.\looseness=-1
+Finally, we publicly release all code and data so that the broader community can build upon our framework: \url{https://github.com/lguerdan/doubly-robust-llm-judge}.\looseness=-1